Dr Charlotte Russell, Clinical Psychologist & Founder

-In recent years neuroscientists at UCL have been conducting a programme of studies exploring what contributes to our ‘happiness’.
-They have found, using large samples, that having realistic expectations results in us feeling more satisfied (Rutledge et al., 2014).
+In recent years neuroscientists at University College London have been conducting a programme of studies exploring what contributes to our ‘happiness’.
+They found in large number of participants that having realistic expectations results in us feeling more satisfied (Rutledge et al., 2014).
 This of course sounds very plausible; in life if we expect there to be challenges or that things may not always go as planned, we are less likely to feel disappointed or disheartened.
 We may also to take challenges in our stride.

 Be clear, but not rigid about your hopes